 Those who backed the study make strong arguments for investing in transportation alternatives that will expedite that growth, citing statistics that suggest the state could lose $30 billion in lost production without those improvements.

 The study points out the obvious the current route from the oil fields to the refineries is inadequate to handle the expected increase in truck traffic.
 Right now, as many as 100 double-trailer oil tankers a day rumble through Heber City on US40 before turning westward onto Interstate 80 at Silver Creek Junction.
-From there they merge with the daily commuters, summer travelers, and other commercial truckers all jockeying for position as they climb Parley's Summit.

 One alternative likely to come under consideration is construction of a bypass route around Heber City's business district.
 Right now, those unwieldy trucks run right down Main Street in Heber, creating an unnecessary hazard for local foot, bike and car traffic.
 The highway-bound truck traffic also diminishes the street's otherwise small-town western ambiance.
 It is a change that, regardless of the oil and gas traffic, is long overdue.